mcandre/accio/README.md

 https://github.com/mcandre/unmake

 Or, if you happen to be using Go dev tools for non-Go projects, then you may already have a provisioning system available.

 For example, shell script projects can provision Go dev tools in a `./script`.
 (You may want to lint these with bashate, ShellCheck, shfmt, and stank.)

+For example, C/C++ projects that use a makefile directly and some Go dev tools, may introduce a `make` provisioning task.
+Though cmake projects would want to avoid writing makefiles, which would risks colliding with cmake build files.
+I guess use shell script provisioning like `./install`, or rez, or nobuild, or some other C/C++ provisioning system.

 # SUMMARY